-What Does Server Security Service Cover?
+What Do Server Security and Hardening Services Cover?

 Every open port is a question: should this be reachable from the internet at all?
 Most servers accumulate answers nobody chose deliberately, a service left running from initial setup, a default user account never removed, a firewall rule that was supposed to be temporary.
 Server security service means someone actually answering those questions, rather than leaving them to chance.